zed-industries/zed/crates/zeta/src/complete_prompt.md

 - If there are no useful edits to make, return the code unmodified.
 - Don't explain the code, just rewrite it to include the next, most probable change.
 - Never include this prompt in the response.
+- It's recommended to suggest changing multiple lines at once

+Rewrite the following excerpt from a file.
+The context around the excerpt has been truncated (possibly in the middle of a line) for brevity.
+Don't stop until you've rewritten the entire excerpt, even if you have no more changes to make, always write out the whole excerpt with no unnecessary elisions.